stefanbirkner/toochwaerg/README.md

 entry that contain neither the word "lunch" nor the word "pause" have a marker "no pause" at the end of the line.
 This should help you to find days where you missed to add your pause to the log.

+### Calculate overtime

+Execute the script

+    javac WorkingHours.java MissingHours.java; \
+    jrnl -from year \
+      | java -cp .
+WorkingHours \
+      | java -cp .
+MissingHours

+You get an output like this

+    PT1H10M

+The script implies a working day of 7 hours.
+It considers each day with data as a working day.
+This makes it easy to handle sick days and holidays because they are simply ignored by the calculator.